Victorian Alps - 4 day

 We leave the lodge this morning and take a short drive towards Cope Hut.
 Our walk this morning is on very pretty trails visiting iconic high country huts.
 After exploring Cope Hut, built by the Ski Club of Victoria in 1929, we follow Wallace's Heritage Trail past the Rover Chalet and on to Wallace's Hut.
 Built in 1889 by the three Wallace brothers, this is the oldest hut still standing in the high country – and one of the most picturesque.
 From here we walk on to meet our vehicle for the drive back to Melbourne.

-We will stop en route for a lunch break and an afternoon tea break.
+We will stop en route for a lunch break (at guest own expense) and an afternoon tea break.

 We aim to have you back in Melbourne around 5.30pm.
 If you are travelling from interstate to join the trip please do not book a return flight before 7pm.